beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 ### Problem

-As data job seeker, breaking into the data profession can feel overwhelming.
-With so many skills to learn and career paths to choose from, it’s not always clear which investments in learning will pay off.
-This project is designed to give aspiring data professionals a clear picture of data job trends and set realistic career expectations.
+As a data job seeker, breaking into the data profession can feel overwhelming.
+With numerous skills to acquire and career paths to pursue, it’s not always clear which investments in learning will yield the best returns.
+This project is designed to provide aspiring data professionals with a clear understanding of data job trends and establish realistic career expectations.

 ### Objective

 I sought to investigate the following questions:

-1. Do data professionals with more skills earn a higher pay?
+1. Do data professionals with more skills earn higher pay?
 2. What is the median salary for data jobs in different regions?
 3. What are the top 10 skills of data professionals?
 4. What is the median salary for the top 10 skills?